 Deniliquin Ute Muster

 On October 2 1999, Deniliquin wrote itself into history claiming the Guinness Book of Records title for the largest parade of legally registered utes in the world.
 In March 1999, a small group of community minded people led by Council's then Tourism Manager, got together with the aim to start a rural themed festival to bring visitors to Deniliquin.
 Each year on the NSW Labour Day weekend thousands of utes gather at Deni to experience this great event.

 The forests of the Riverina are exceptional places.
 They have an abundance of plants, animals and birds.
 They are significant to Aboriginal people and are important to the local and regional communities that surround them.
 You can enjoy these magnificent forests any time of the year; go boating, fishing, walking and bird watching, or simply unwind on the banks of the mighty Murray.

 Long Table Cafe

 An on farm dining experience.
 For groups from 5-50 people for lunch, afternoon tea or dinner using all local produce.
 Transport can be organised for larger groups which is included in the cost of the meal or parking on site is available.
-You can check out the herb garden and exten- sive orchard- there are 35 different varieties of tree including stoned, citrus, berries, and a very healthy olive tree, or you can take in a farm tour while you are here with the Boer Goat Stud, and visit the pigs an
+You can check out the herb garden and extensive orchard with 35 different varieties of tree including stoned, citrus, berries, and a very healthy olive tree, or you can take in a farm tour while you are here.

 Discover Deniliquin Tour